robsimmons/dusa/docs/src/content/docs/docs/introductions/datalog.md

     weapon "Sansa" is "bow".

 Functional propositions aren't unique to Dusa, but they're not too common in other Datalog-like languages.
-They were an important part of LogicBlox's LogiQL (RIP).
+(One Datalog-like language that used functional propositions extensively was LogicBlox's LogiQL language.)

 ## Integrity constraints